 Some of the current and past projects that AAT members have participated in include:

-In a joint effort with UC Davis' SeaDoc Society, REEF Pacific Northwest AAT members monitor all fish and a select group of invertebrates and algae annually during a week-long survey project in the San Juan Islands of Washington State.
+In a joint effort with UC Davis' SeaDoc Society, REEF Pacific Northwest AAT members monitor all fish and a select group of invertebrates and algae annually during a week-long survey project in either the San Juan Islands of Washington State or off Hornby Island in British Columbia.
 A 2016 paper (Devastating Transboundary Impacts of Sea Star Wasting Disease on Subtidal Asteroids) was written using data from this project.

 In 1997, the FKNMS contracted REEF to begin monitoring at 31 sites as part of the zone monitoring program.
 REEF formed its Advanced Assessment Team (AAT) in direct response to this contract with FKNMS, inviting their highly trained and active volunteers to become a part of the project.
 REEF plans to continue this FKNMS AAT project annually.